chaintrails/celestia-validator-playbooks/README.md

 -   Ansible installed on your control machine.
 -   Access to target servers for the validator and sentry nodes.
--   Basic understanding of YAML for editing configuration files.

 ## Configuration